arve0/master/thesis.md

 the objective and two on opposite side of the objective behind a collector, which makes it possible to measure both backward and forward light.

+### SHG images
+SHG images was taken with a 25x/0.95 NA water objective.
+The pulsed infrared laser was set to 890 nm, intensity 20%, gain 40%, offset 80% and electro-optic modulator (EOM) on.
+Forward light was measured with non descanned PMT sensor behind a 0.9 NA air collector.
+Band pass filter in front of the detector was 445/20 nm and gain of detector was adjusted so that signal spanned the whole intensity range.
+Aperture was set to 24 (maximum).

+A resolution of 1024x1024 pixels with 8 bit image depth was used.
+Frequency of scanning mirror was set to 600 lines/second.

+### Overview images
+Overview images was taken with an technique similar to bright-field microscopy except that the light source is a scanning laser.
+A 10x air objective was used, the lasers in use were the argon laser in [@tbl:lasers] with 514 nm emission line, output power set to 2.48% and intensity to 0.10.
+Forward light was imaged using a 0.55 NA air collector with the non descanned detector having the 525/50 nm bandpass filter.
+Aperture and detector gain was adjusted so that the histogram of intensities was in the center of the total range without getting peaks at minimum and maximum values.

+Zoom 0.75 and 512x512 pixels was chosen, which gives images of $\approx$ 1500
+$\mu$m (read more about resolution and image size in the discussion).
+After images is scanned, they are rotated 270 degrees, as Leica LAS store *.tif*-images with axes swapped in regards to the stage axes.

 ## Automated scanning